-Aging biomarkers Measurable parameters that reproducibly, qualitatively and quantitatively reflect the rate of human aging.
+Aging biomarkers Measurable factors that reproducibly, qualitatively and quantitatively reflect the rate of human aging.
+Examples include DNA methylation, blood levels of proteins related to inflammation such as C-reactive protein, and glycated proteins such as hemoglobin A1c.

 Artificial Intelligence (AI) The general definition of AI is a form of computing science which enables the computer to process information in the way that the human mind does.
 There are several types of AI relevant to biomedical science and anti-aging: